-In 2010, the Company's Board of Directors held six meetings.
-Each of the Company's Directors attended at least 75% of the sum of (1) all 2010 Board meetings and (2) all meetings held by Board committees on which a Director served.
+The Company's Board of Directors held six (6) meetings.
+Each of the Company's Directors attended at least 75% of the sum of (1) all 2011 Board meetings and (2) all meetings held by Board committees on which a Director served.
 Directors are strongly encouraged to attend all Board meetings, Board committee meetings, and shareholder meetings.
-Six of our seven directors attended our 2010 annual meeting.
+All of our directors attended our 2011 annual meeting.